 The world’s greatest cyclists will compete across 13 UCI Cycling World Championships in the ultimate tests of talent, tenacity and toughness.

-Explore the venues for the 2023 UCI Cycling World Championships, from state of the art velodrome, to trail wonderland.
+Explore the venues for the 2023 UCI Cycling World Championships, from a state-of-the-art velodrome, to a trails wonderland.

 Looking to buy tickets for the 2023 UCI Cycling World Championships hosted in Glasgow and across Scotland?
 Here’s what you need to know!